-PSHE stands for Personal, Social and Health Education and is part of our curriculum at Swaffield.
+PSHCE stands for Personal, Social, Health and Citizens Education and is part of our curriculum at Swaffield.

 Sex and Relationships Education

-Sex and Relationships Education at Swaffield is planned in the context of a broad and balanced programme of PSHE (personal, social and health education) from early years of schooling.
+Sex and Relationships Education at Swaffield is planned in the context of a broad and balanced programme of PSHCE (personal, social and health education) from early years of schooling.

 It is set within the framework of the National Curriculum and taught through topics wherever possible.
 Sex relationships education is also set within a more holistic moral framework which takes into account different cultural and religious standpoints and as such contributes to ensuring the well-being and safeguarding of our children.